zombikitty/zombikitty/README.md

 🎭(looking for roleplay): usually never use this, and probably never will.

-If you would like a quicker response, DM us on discord, @.zombikitty
+If you would like a quicker response, DM us on discord, @1x1x1xone